Cambridge105/liquidsoap-playout-machine/README.md

  - *parseSchedule.py* - This is run at boot.
 It connects to Google Calendar to download the schedule, using credentials which are also fetched during boot.
 It writes *schedule.csv*, which contains recorded programmes scheduled today and tomorrow.
 This schedule information is used by *checkFilePresent.py*
  - *update-route53-A.json* - This is a template config script used to update DNS with the machine's public IP at boot.
  - *userdata.txt* - This contains the machine setup and configuration and is designed to be used as part of a launch template in AWS.

+Be aware that *makeSchedule.py* will disconnect from the Icecast server at the end of every programme and then reconnect if there is a programme following it, rather than maintaining the connection with silence.
+This is deliberate, since it means we do not need to have all the files in S3 before we start several back-to-back pre-records.
+In our case, a TOTH sequence and news bulletin run from xx:58:30 to xx:02:00, so we disconnect at xx:58:45 (forced by the maxduration in *makeSchedule.py*) and then reconnect at xx:00:00.
+The TOTH sequence has precidence in the streamer's Liquidsoap rules, so this is imperceptible to the listener.

 Note on timers: Be aware that the hourly jobs created by *userdata.txt* are cron jobs as they can have best-effort timing.
 Programmes scheduled by *makeSchedule.py* use systemctl timers with 100 millisecond accuracy.